metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 If you use `convertTimezone` on a `timestamp without time zone`, make sure to use 'UTC' as the `source` time zone, otherwise the expression will shift your timestamp by the wrong amount.
 For example, if our `timestamp without time zone` is only "implied" to be in CST, we should use 'UTC' as the `source` parameter to get the same result as above.

-If we choose 'CST' as the `source` time zone for a `timestamp without time zone`:
+For example, if we choose 'CST' as the `source` time zone for a `timestamp without time zone`:

 ```
 convertTimezone("2022-12-28T12:00:00", 'PST', 'CST')
 ```

-we'll get the raw timestamp
+we'll get the raw `timestamp without time zone`

 ```
 2022-12-28T10:00:00